d12frosted/elpa-mirror/gnu/consult-readme.txt

     the candidates.
   • `consult-preview-at-point' and `consult-preview-at-point-mode':
     Command and minor mode which previews the candidate at point in the `*Completions*' buffer.
-This is mainly relevant if you use the default `*Completions*' UI or if you want to enable preview in Embark Collect buffers.
+This mode is relevant if you use [Mct] or the default `*Completions*' UI.
-  • `consult-completion-in-region': This function can be set as `completion-in-region-function'.
-Then the minibuffer completion UI will be used for `completion-at-point'.
-This function is particularly useful in combination with Vertico or Icomplete, since these UIs do not provide their own `completion-in-region-function'.
-Selectrum provides its own function similar to `consult-completion-in-region'.
-If you use the default `*Completions*' UI, note that `consult-completion-in-region' is not useful.
+  • `consult-completion-in-region': In case you don't use [Corfu] as your in-buffer completion UI, this function can be set as `completion-in-region-function'.
+Then your minibuffer completion UI (e.g., Vertico or Icomplete) will be used for `completion-at-point'.
+Note that Selectrum provides its own function similar to `consult-completion-in-region'.
+If you use Mct, you may want to use the `mct-region-mode' instead.
     ┌────
     │ ;; Use `consult-completion-in-region' if Vertico is enabled.
     │ ;; Otherwise use the default `completion--in-region' function.